-[#]Resolved, That it is expedient that Congress proceed to take measures ^{for} procuring suitable buildings to be erected for their accommodation.
+"Resolved, That it is expedient that Congress proceed to take measures for procuring suitable buildings to be erected for their accommodation.

-"Resolved, That it is inexpedient for Congress, at this time, to erect public buildings for their accommodation at more than one place."
+"Resolved, That it is inexpedient for Congress at this time to erect public buildings for their accommodation at more than one place."

-These resolutions by the continental Congress, as to the expediency and necessity for a territory for the seat of the Federal Government, over which i should have peculiar if not exclusive jurisdiction, are produced to show the origin of the provision in the constitution upon that subject, and the object for which the acquisition of such a territory was desired.
-That object, beyond all question, was to secure a seat for the Federal Government, where the power of self-protection should be ample and complete, and where it might be exercised without collision or conflict with the legistive powers of any of the States, so far as its exercise should be required of the great national purposes for which the peculiar or exclusive jurisdiction was sought to be obtained.
-The jurisdiction was made exclusive, not a your committee believe, and as they think every considerate citizen will amit, to change the object of the grant of the jurisdiction when it should be made, but to secure that object more effectually by making the Federal Government independent of State interference, and of State protection, within the district where it was to be located, and where its deliberations should be held.
-Had the legislative power of Congress over this District not been made exclusive, one of the great and wise objects intended to be secured, the prevention of conflict between Federal and State legislation, would have been necessarily defeated.
-Every statesman will admit the extreme inconvenience and danger of granting powers of legislation of the same character, and to be exercised within the same territory (powers of local and municipal legislation), to two distinct and independent legislative bodies : and the extreme difficulty, if not impossibility, of so defining the portions of power to be exercised by each, as to prevent constant conflict and This must have been the result, if any division of the powers of collision. local legislation, within the District of Columbia, had been made between Congress and the States by which the territory was ceded to the United States.
-Congress required all that power which, through all time, would be indispensably necessary for its own protection, and also to render all the departments of the Federal Government independent of State authority. and entirely dependent on, and obedient to. the Federal Legislature, and it alone, in all matters of police or municipal legislation.
-The adoption of the Federal Constitution by the people of the several States with this provision in it, shows that the attainment of these objects was considered of paramount importance: and hence, in the judgment of your committee, the power in question was made exclusive.
+These resolutions by the continental Congress, as to the expediency and necessity for a territory for the seat of the federal government, over which it should have peculiar if not exclusive jurisdiction, are produced to show the origin of the provision in the Constitution upon that subject, and the object for which the acquisition of such a territory was desired.
+That object, beyond all question, was to secure a seat for the federal government, where the power of self-protection should be ample and complete. and where it might be exercised without collision or conflict with the legislative powers of any of the States, so far as its exercise should be required for the great national purposes for which the peculiar or exclusive jurisdiction was sought The jurisdiction was made exclusive, not as your to be obtained. committee believe, and as they think every considerate citizen will admit, to change the object of the grant of the jurisdiction when it should be made, but to secure that object more effectually by making the federal government independent of State interference and of State protection within the district where it was to be located, and where its deliberations should be held.
+Had the legislative power of Congress over this District not been made exclusive, one of the great and wise objects intended to be secured, the prevention of conflict between federal and State legislation, would have been necessarily defeated.
+Every statesman will admit the extreme inconvenience and danger of granting powers of legislation of the same character, and to be exercised within the same territory, (powers of local and municipal legislation.) to two distinct and independent legislative bodies; and the extreme difficulty, if not impossibility, of so defining the portions of power to be exercised by each, as to prevent constant conflict This must have been the result if any division of and collision. the powers of local legislation within the District of Columbia had been made between Congress and the States, by which the territory was ceded to the United States.
+Congress required all that power which, through all time, would be indispensably necessary for its own protection, and also to render all the departments of the federal government independent of State authority, and entirely dependent on, and obedient to, the federal legislature, and it alone, in all matters of police or municipal legislation.
+The adoption of the federal Constitution by the people of the several States with this provision in it, shows that the attainment of these objects was considered of paramount importance; and hence, in the judgment of your committee, the power in question was made exclusive.

-Journals of the Old Congress, vol. iv. p.
-288

-+ Journals of the Old Congress, p.
+[•] Journals of the Old Congress, vol. iv, p.
+288. | Journals of the Old Congress, p.
 299.